-From the outset as a pre-pharmacy student attending community college, FMA President-Elect and Broward Health Medical Center Chief Medical Officer Joshua Lenchus, DO, RPh, FACP, SFHM, kept his eye on his longtime goal of becoming a physician.
+From the outset as a pre-pharmacy student attending community college, FMA President and Broward Health Medical Center Chief Medical Officer Joshua Lenchus, DO, RPh, FACP, SFHM, kept his eye on his longtime goal of becoming a physician.
 After receiving his bachelor’s degree in pharmacy from the University of Florida and working as a pharmacist for three years, Dr. Lenchus went on to earn his DO degree from the Nova Southeastern University College of Osteopathic Medicine, eventually becoming a high-profile leader physician leader in healthcare and in organized medicine.
-He is a Past President of the Florida Osteopathic Medicine Association and will be installed as 146th President of the FMA in August.

 Q: “From community college to the C-suite” is one way you have described your journey to physician leadership.
 What inspired you to enter medical school after earning your RPh degree and working as a pharmacist for several years?
 Specifically, what attracted you to osteopathic medicine?